Thapa-Dipesh/Thapa-Dipesh/README.md

 ---

 ### 💫 About Me
-- 🔭 Currently building on frontend projects
+- 🔭 Currently building frontend projects
 - 🌱 Always learning new technologies
 ---